conan-io/docs/cheatsheet.rst

 - "Recipe Revisions" (RREV) - Revision of the recipe and sources
 - "Package Revisions" (PREV) - Revision of a binary package

-The recipe revision (RREV) is a SHA-1 hash either calculated over the recipe, or taken from the version control system.
+The recipe revision (RREV) is a SHA-1 hash calculated over the `conan_manifest.txt`, which contains the individual hashes of the `conanfile.py` and all the files exported with `exports` and `exports_sources`.
+If the `scm` feature is used, Conan can also formulate the recipe revision directly from the version control system.
 Conan only holds one recipe revision in the local cache.
 Many recipe revisions can be stored in remote repositories.
 This helps differentiate between packages that have been changed and built without changing the version number.
 Recipe revisions can be specified wherever a recipe is consumed.
 If a recipe revision is not specified, the latest revision is used.

-The package revision (PREV) is a SHA-1 hash calculated over the package contents.
+The package revision (PREV) is a SHA-1 hash calculated over the binary contents of the package directory after the build and package steps are completed.
 Package revisions provide the most precise identification for a built package.
 They are very rarely used directly by users in commands or configurations, because it's fairly impactical to do so.
 Instead, they are generally managed by the use of "Lockfiles".

 Enable revisions: